 You do NOT need to participate in the Oct 25th event in order to be eligible for the competition.
 You do NOT need to be an expert.
 You do NOT need to be from the San Diego region.
 There are no age restrictions.
 We welcome good ideas from anyone and anywhere in the world.

-However, if your solution is selected as a finalist (on Oct 25), at least one team member must appear at the Design Forward Summit on Oct 26 in order to present the poster (7am-5pm) and to be part of the Awards Ceremony (5pm-7pm).
+However, if your solution is selected as a finalist, at least one team member must appear at the Design Forward Summit on Oct 26 in order to present the poster (8am-5pm) and to deliver a 2-minute pitch as part of the Awards Ceremony (5pm-7pm).

 No. Participants can only submit one entry to the challenge, either as an individual or as a team.
 Teams can have up to five team members.